Brian Poole (American football): New York Jets

 On March 15, 2019, Poole signed a one-year, $3.5 million contract with the New York Jets.
 In week 12 against the Oakland Raiders, Poole recorded an interception off a pass thrown by Derek Carr and returned it for a 15 yard touchdown in the 34–3 win.
+In the 2019 season, he appeared in 14 games and started ten.
+He recorded 59 total tackles, one interception, five passes defensed, and one forced fumble.

 On March 21, 2020, Poole re-signed with the Jets.
-He was placed on injured reserve on November 17, 2020 after suffering shoulder and knee injuries in Week 9.
+He was placed on injured reserve on November 17, 2020, after suffering shoulder and knee injuries in Week 9.
+In the 2020 season, Poole appeared in nine games and started seven.
+He recorded one sack, 44 total tackles, two interceptions, and seven passes defended.

 New Orleans Saints

 On July 25, 2021, Poole signed a one-year contract with the New Orleans Saints.
 He was placed on injured reserve on August 24, 2021.
 He was released on October 12.

 New England Patriots

-On October 27, 2021, Poole was signed to the New England Patriots practice squad.
+On October 27, 2021, Poole was signed to the practice squad of the New England Patriots.
 He was released on November 9.

 Indianapolis Colts

 On November 22, 2021, Poole was signed to the Indianapolis Colts practice squad.